w3c-fedid/FedCM/proposal.md

 The standards that define how identity federation works today were built independently of the web platform, and their designers had to work **around** its limitations rather than extending them.
 Because of that, existing user authentication flows rely on general web capabilities such as top-level navigation, link decoration, window popups and cookies.

-Unfortunately, these same **low-level** capabilities that facilitate cross-origin data transmission are increasingly being abused to pass identifying information about users without their knowledge or consent.
-Most notably, global identifiers (e.g. email addresses, usernames) can be used to **link accounts** when two or more relying parties collude.
+Unfortunately, these same [low-level](#low-level) capabilities that facilitate cross-origin data transmission are increasingly being used to pass identifying information about users without their knowledge or consent.
+Most notably, global identifiers (e.g. email addresses, usernames) can be used to [link accounts](README.md#rp-tracking-and-joinability) when two or more relying parties collude.

-This proposal provides a way forward for browsers to support federated identity over an explicit channel that will eliminate RP and IDP reliance on those lower level capabilities.
-From that baseline, the user agent will be better able to protect user privacy during authentication flows, and also the web platform can make privacy-enhancing changes without concern for breaking federated identity flows.
+This proposal provides a way forward for browsers to support federated identity over an [identity specific](#high-level) channel that will eliminate RP and IDP reliance on those lower level capabilities.
+From that stepping stone, the user agent will be better able to protect the user's privacy during authentication flows, and also the web platform can make privacy-enhancing changes without concern for breaking federated identity flows.

 # Considerations

-We would like to address a wide set of privacy and usability goals for identity sharing on the web, but this proposal is specifically designed and optimized for a plausible deployment strategy on the web, namely giving much consideration to **user acceptance** and **website adoption**.
+There is a wide set of privacy and usability goals for identity sharing on the web, but this proposal is largely optimized for a plausible deployment on the web, specifically maintaining **user behavior** and **website infrastructure** backwards compatible.

-A noteworthy observation of identity federation on the web today is that there are **relatively few public IDPs** in use (say, tens), particularly in comparison to the number of RPs (say, millions) and their users (say, billions).
-From that observation, it is clear to see that any deployment will be much easier if it only requires adoption by IDPs and no changes or engagement on the part of RPs.
+A noteworthy observation of identity federation on the web today is that there are relatively few public [IDPs](#idp) in use (say, tens), particularly in comparison to the number of [RPs](#rp) (say, millions) and their users (say, billions).
+Any deployment will be much easier if it only requires adoption by IDPs and no changes or engagement on the part of RPs and users.
 Fortunately, in more cases than not, RPs implement federated identity importing a script provided by - and under the control of - IDPs, giving us a major deployment vehicle: IDP SDKs loaded into RPs.

-Nonetheless, while much of the client side code is under the (few) IDPs to control (e.g. we can replace redirects by other means), all of the server side code is under the (many) RPs to control, meaning that that’s harder to change.
+Nonetheless, while much of the client side code is under the (few) IDPs to control (e.g. we can replace redirects by other means), all of the server side code is under the (many) RPs to control, meaning that that is significantly harder to change (say, years).
 The cases where RPs implement federated identity without a dynamically loaded SDK will have a longer deployment window and will be discussed separately.

 Likewise, changing user behavior and norms is hard because of the number of people involved (say, billions).
 Unfamiliar login flows could result in users declining to use federated options, and instead opting for username/password credentials during RP account creation.
 To address that, this proposal aims to provide an experience that minimizes the divergence from existing federated identity user experience as much it possibly can (e.g. introducing new user decisions to be made).